DaemonAchero/Vath/README.md

 4. Run `node vath.js --ui --port 3000`

 ## Limitations
-May not fully work to some sites and is under development of caputuring all endpoints for full lages extractions
+May not fully work to some sites and is under development of caputuring all endpoints for full site extractions